alexia-nt/Restaurant-Recommendations-Dialog-System/README.md

 # Restaurant-Recommendations-Dialog-System
 This is a restaurant recommendations dialog system.
+It was developed as part of the "Methods in AI Research" course for the Master's in AI at Utrecht University.

 ## Table of Contents